jthuraisamy/DIRT/README.md

 ## Alternative Tools

-Currently a combination of DeviceTree, WinObjEx64, and WinDbg are used.
+I've used a combination of DeviceTree, WinObjEx64, and WinDbg for these use-cases.
 It's more of a tedious manual process that doesn't scale easily, so DIRT just attempts to make it more convenient.

-## Authorship
+## Authors

 Jackson Thuraisamy (2018).
 The code is heavily derived from the [WinObjEx64](https://github.com/hfiref0x/WinObjEx64) project by [@hFireF0X](https://twitter.com/hfiref0x?lang=en).